HCPSS/schoolsites-help/_posts/2014-07-15-managing-events.md

 If you have an all-day event that starts at a particular time, then leave both boxes unchecked.

-Checking off both boxes will give you an all day multi-date range, which is useful for indicating a school's spirit week or testing dates.
+Checking off both boxes will give you an all-day multi-date range, which is useful for indicating a school's spirit week or testing dates.

 Add a description if you'd like to, a few sentences is sufficient.